Guides › Renting a Property in Malta

 Your full rights as a tenant — from signing the lease to getting your deposit back

-1. Before signing — check these five things
+- Before signing — check these five things

 Do not sign a lease without checking: (1) The landlord is the actual owner — ask to see the deed or search the Land Registry.
 (2) The property is not subject to a mortgage that could affect your tenancy.
 (3) All utilities are registered and working — get meter readings on move-in day.
 (4) The lease is for a minimum of 1 year (under Chapter 604, shorter terms are not permitted for residential lets).
 (5) The deposit is no more than 1 month's rent — anything higher is illegal.

-2. Get a signed inventory — this protects your deposit
+- Get a signed inventory — this protects your deposit

 Before or on move-in day, walk through the property with the landlord and complete a written inventory listing the condition of every room, fixture and appliance.
 Both parties sign it.
 Take date-stamped photographs and video of everything — every scratch, stain and mark.
 Email these to the landlord immediately so you have a digital record with a timestamp.
 Without a signed inventory, a landlord can claim damage that was pre-existing and you cannot easily disprove it.
 From 2024, an inventory is mandatory even for unfurnished properties.

-3. Register the lease — it is the landlord's legal duty
+- Register the lease — it is the landlord's legal duty

-Every residential lease must be registered at rentregistration.mt within 30 days of the start of the tenancy.
-Registration is the landlord's legal obligation, not yours — but if it is not done, you are unprotected.
+Every residential lease must be registered at rentregistration.mt within 30 days of the start of the tenancy under Cap.
+604. Registration is the landlord's legal obligation, not yours.
+If it is not done, the landlord commits an offence and can be fined; you can also ask the Housing Authority to compel registration.
 Ask your landlord to show you the registration confirmation.
-An unregistered lease is null and void under Maltese law, which means you could walk away with no notice and no legal consequences.
-The late registration fine is €120 from September 2025.
-If your landlord refuses to register, report it to the Housing Authority.
+Important: do NOT assume an unregistered lease has no consequences for you — your rent obligations, notice period and deposit conditions can still be enforced, and walking out without proper notice may expose you to a deposit forfeiture or breach claim.
+If your landlord refuses to register, report it to the Housing Authority (housingauthority.gov.mt / 2299 1000).

-4. Know your rights during the tenancy
+- Know your rights during the tenancy

 During a valid tenancy under Chapter 604 you have these key rights: (1) Rent can only increase once per year and by no more than 5% (or the NSO Property Price Index if lower).
 Any increase must be in writing.
 (2) Your landlord must maintain the property in a habitable condition — structural repairs are the landlord's responsibility.
 (3) Your landlord cannot enter the property without your permission except in genuine emergencies.
 (4) You cannot be evicted without proper notice and a court order.
 (5) The maximum number of occupants is 10 if you are not a family, and no more than 2 per bedroom.

-5. Ending the tenancy — notice periods
+- Ending the tenancy — notice periods

 If you want to leave: give written notice before the end of the fixed term, or during a renewed tenancy.
 Notice periods under Ch.
 604: lease under 2 years — 1 month; lease 2–3 years — 2 months; lease over 3 years — 3 months.
 Send notice by registered letter or email with read receipt and keep proof.
 If you leave early without proper notice, the landlord may claim unpaid rent for the notice period.
 Auto-renewal: if neither party gives notice before the lease expires, it automatically renews for 1 year on the same terms.

-6. Getting your deposit back
+- Getting your deposit back

 The landlord must return your deposit within 30 days of the tenancy ending.
 The only valid deductions are for damage beyond normal wear and tear — not faded paint, minor scuffs or normal use.
 The landlord must provide a written itemised breakdown with receipts for any deductions.
 If they refuse to return it or make unjustified deductions: (1) Send a formal demand by registered letter referencing Article 9 of Chapter 604.
-(2) File a complaint with the Housing Authority (housingauthority.org.mt).
+(2) File a complaint with the Housing Authority (housingauthority.gov.mt).
 (3) File at the Small Claims Tribunal (€25 fee) for amounts up to €5,000.

-7. If your landlord tries to evict you
+- If your landlord tries to evict you

 A landlord can only evict you for specific legal reasons (unpaid rent over 1 month, serious damage, illegal use, or genuine need of the property).
 They must give written notice and, if you do not leave voluntarily, must obtain a court order.
-Changing locks, removing your belongings or cutting utilities without a court order is the criminal offence of Ragion Fattasi (Article 338(aj) Criminal Code) — call the police (199) immediately.
+Changing locks, removing your belongings or cutting utilities without a court order is the criminal offence of Ragion Fattasi (Article 338(aj) Criminal Code) — call the police on 112 immediately.
 Contact the Housing Authority and the Rent Regulation Board for help challenging any notice you believe is invalid.